-Also, to improve overnight you referral traffic, this is a list of 500 places where to syndicate your content.
+Also, to improve overnight your referral traffic, this is a list of 500 places where to syndicate your content.

-Also, to growth hack your blog I also have four community for you that can help you out!
-Keep in mind though; you can leverage on those communities if you produce relevant and quality content.
+Also, to growth hack your blog I also have four communities for you that can help you out!
+Keep in mind though; you can leverage those communities if you produce relevant and quality content.

 If not, you’ll not see any improvement: